 Wrong size windows

-It is important to know that most replacement windows you buy in your lifetime are going to be custom made.
+It is important to know that most replacement windows you buy in your lifetime are going to be custom-made.
 They are manufactured to spec based on your measurements as well as the installation method you choose.
 You can’t simply walk into the home and garden store, buy something off the shelf and expect it is going to fit.
 Often there is a no returns policy on windows.
-Once you’ve left the store with it, it belong to you.
+Once you’ve left the store with it, it belongs to you.

 Most window manufacturers expect that someone with training and know-how will be doing the installation.
 They will often void the warranty on their product if it hasn’t been correctly or professionally installed.
 If the window is in an area of your home where leaks and water damage have the potential to wreak havoc and cost you a ton of money, anything that occurred because of a window that you incorrectly installed yourself might mean that proper insurance won’t be covering any of the damage.